Cathal O'Shannon visits the "heathery island" of Inishfree off the coast of Donegal.

 When Inishfree National School was built in 1910, there were about fifty students.
 However, in July 1966 the one teacher school only had five students and when it closed for the summer holidays, it closed for the last time.
 Children will now need to travel to the mainland for school.
 Cathal O'Shannon speaks to some of the parents on the island who are refusing to send their children to mainland.

-This 'Newsbeat' report by Cathal O'Shannon was broadcast on 26 October 1966.
+This 'Newsbeat' report was broadcast on 26 October 1966.
+The reporter is Cathal O'Shannon.